Riding and Driving Lessons, Field Boarding and Training

 Patty has trained all of the lesson horses herself.
 She has adopted and trained wild mustangs as well as countless other breeds.
 She specializes in all-round horses that are fun to ride and able to perform the diversity of activities her students like to do.

-for regular students in the lesson program (usually two riders, but up to 4 riders) are $35 per hour.
-Trail riding (for individuals or groups not enrolled in the lesson program) are $50 per person (minimum two people) for an hour lesson and trail ride and $75 per person for an hour and a half lesson and trail ride.
+for regular students in the lesson program (usually two riders or family members, but occasionally up to 4 riders) are $40 per rider per hour (less if it is the same family.)
+Trail riding and lessons (for individuals or groups not enrolled in the lesson program) are $55 per person (minimum two people) for an hour lesson including a short trail ride and $75 per person for an hour and a half lesson with longer trail ride.
+Horse experiences (working in the round pen, learning about horses, riding basics, riding bareback, playing games on horseback, riding under the sprinkler on hot summer days) are available for families and groups wanting an introduction to horses.
 Half day and

 Sometimes a group hug is in order ->